-In 2009, I bought a Thorens TD-124 turntable.
-Since then it's become a highly regarded and converted turntable.
+• In 2009, I bought a Thorens TD-124 turntable and since then it's become even more highly regarded and loved turntables.
 It's certainly earned its noted soubriquet 'legendary'.
 It stands out as one of the top audiophile decks in sound and design.
-Needless to say, this little deck consistently captures the hearts of many including myself.

 The TD-124 for me has to be one of the cutest decks.
 It has a very compact footprint and the build quality is outstanding.

-Like a decent Studer reel to reel deck, the chassis is cast so it has a decent amount of weight to it.
+Like a decent Studer reel-to-reel deck, the chassis is cast so it has a decent amount of weight to it.
 My deck was bought around 1965/66 by an engineer who helped fit out the Radio Caroline craft which was originally anchored off the coast of Essex, UK in 1964.

 The previous owner, Bob Gale said: "I bought the deck after a re-fit of the station.
 It was going to be fitted but the powers that be had other ideas.
 It was in the stock room for around 6 months before I was able to buy it.
 Back then, it was quite expensive and I wasn't flush enough until I did another BBC job at a local station in Slough, UK.